severak/lunarender/README.md

 # LunaRender

-lua-based OpenStreetMap XML2SVG renderer.
+experimental OpenStreetMap renderer.
 Despite its name it is used for rendering of earth surface [mostly](http://opengeofiction.net).

-Useful for ad-hoc rendering, not intended as batch tileset renderer alternative.

-**Work in progress.** See [demo renderings](http://svita.cz/archiv/imgs/lunarender-demos/) and [my blog posts](https://www.openstreetmap.org/user/Sever%C3%A1k/diary) about it.
+**Work in progress.** See [introduction post](https://www.openstreetmap.org/user/Sever%C3%A1k/diary/37673).

+## features

+- input format: OSM XML, Overpass API JSON output
+- output format: SVG
+- rendering rules scriptable with lua
+- no need for installing Postgres

 ## installation